To kill a family: The loss of Wael Dahdouh’s family to an Israeli bomb

 For Hamdan, who was with Wael when he got the news and who helped dig through the rubble with him, “it is a huge loss.”
 But, he explained, Wael “is also a giant and comes from a family of giants”.
 Describing him as an older brother and a source of strength and patience, he added, “May God give you patience and strength as big as the love for you that he has planted in the hearts of people around the world.”

-Asif Hamidi, the head of Al Jazeera Arabic TV news, described how “Wael has covered and continues to cover life in Gaza to show the world.
+Asef Hamidi, the head of Al Jazeera Arabic TV news, described how “Wael has covered and continues to cover life in Gaza to show the world.
 By doing so, he has shown us all how strong this man is and how capable of working past his pain.
 He will not forget this pain, it will remain within him, for he lost his wife, his son, his daughter, and his grandson.”

 But, he added, Wael “looked beyond the catastrophe that befell him as if he was telling us that it is the tragedy of the Palestinian people that needs to be covered.”